Metal-free Fillings, Crowns and Bridges

 What are metal-free fillings?

 Gone are the days when traditional black amalgam fillings were the only option patients had.
 These conventional fillings would leave the patients with noticeable black marks on their teeth after getting cavities sealed.
 Bonita Family Dental offers an alternative, metal-free fillings that protect your oral health and overall well-being at the same time.
+We also provide this service in Chula Vista region.
 With advancements in dental material and technology, metal-free fillings are becoming the go-to solution in cosmetic dentistry.

 Why should you opt for metal-free fillings crowns and bridges?